adamlitman/adamlitman.github.io/_posts/2018-01-28-perceptron.md

 - Standardized the data by including only top 60 picks for each draft year
 - Added columns to rank players in each draft by WinShares, VORP, and BPM
 - Added columns to identify lottery picks and superstar players
-- Added columns to identify if players were picked too high or low based on ranking features
+- Added columns to identify if players were picked too high or too low based on ranking features

 ## Exploratory Data Analysis
 Highlights from EDA